apigee-labs/rapier/README.md

 Rapier is for specifying new APIs.
 You will not be able to describe existing APIs with Rapier unless that API used the same conventions that Rapier does and was absolutely consistent in applying them.

 Today, Rapier provides a language for API specifications and a tool for generating Swagger documents from them.
+Rapier documents are complete API spceicifications.
+You can give them directly to API developers to implement servers and to app developers to implement clients without additional documentation other than the Rapier spec and the HTTP specs themselves.
+Since the Rapier specification language is not yet widely known and understood, we provide a tool that will generate a Swagger document from a Rapier specification.
+The Swagger document spells out the conventions used by Rapier for this API in a way that is familiar to many.
+Once you have seen a few examples of the generated Swagger, you will understand the conventions and you will stop looking at the Swagger, whose details are repetitive and will become quickly obvious.
+You can stop generating the Swagger documents, which are not required, or you may continue to generate them for integrating with tools that are Swagger-based, or for communicating with people who know Swagger but not Rapier.
+Swagger will likely remain important to you for documenting APIs that are less consistent than Rapier APIs, follow different conventions to the ones Rapier currently understands, or which follow a service-oriented rather than a data-oriented design pattern.

-In the future we intend to work on test tools, SDK generators and server implementation frameworks.
+In the future we intend to work on test tools,
+SDK generators and server implementation frameworks.

 ## Examples